-You can use raw sliced cucumber.
+- Prepare the pickled cucumbers: You can use raw sliced cucumbers.
 But if you have an extra 5 minutes, making these pickled cucumbers will bring your poke bowl to a different dimension.
 The first thing we want to do is to thinly slice the cucumber.
 Then place the slices in a small bowl or a jar and cover with a mix of rice vinegar, water, raw brown sugar, and sea salt.
 Let it rest for around 20 minutes while you prepare everything else.

 - Slice the veggies: Slice the radishes and red cabbage, and rinse the edamame beans (if frozen) under warm water.
 Dice the mango into small pieces, and slice the avocado.

-While the rice is cooking, prepare the tofu.
+- Cook the tofu: While the rice is cooking, prepare the tofu.
 Here I used extra-firm tofu.
 Drain the tofu, place it on a clean towel and press it to soak up some moisture.
-Dice into small ½ inch cubes.
+Dice into small ½-inch cubes.
 In a small bowl, combine the soy sauce, grated ginger, garlic, and chili flakes.
 Toss in the tofu and let it rest for a few minutes.

 Pour a little sesame oil (or any other vegetable oil) into a frying pan over medium-high heat.
-When hot, add the marinated tofu cubes, cook on each side until crispy and slightly brown around the edges.
+When hot, add the marinated tofu cubes and cook on each side until crispy and slightly brown around the edges.

-This is the fun part!
+- Assemble: This is the fun part!
 When the rice has cooled down a little, divide it between the two bowls and create a basic layer, then add the red cabbage, radish, pickled cucumber slices, edamame beans, mango, creamy avocado slices, and top it with sesame seeds, green onion slices, and fresh chili.
-Drizzle with soy sauce (or any other sauce you like) and enjoy!
+Drizzle with soy sauce (or any other sauce you like), and enjoy!

 How to meal prep and store

-Although it can take some time to prep all the elements that go into these tasty bowls, I love that you can prepare pretty much everything ahead of time and store it in the fridge and quickly assemble it in less than 10 minutes for a healthy lunch or dinner.
+Although it can take some time to prep all the elements that go into these tasty bowls, I love that you can prepare pretty much everything ahead of time and store it in the fridge and quickly assemble it in less than 10 minutes for a healthy lunch or light dinner.